-Cliftonville edge Larne to stay top
+McCarey sent off for lashing out at Burns

 Last updated on .From the section Irish

-Rory Hale scored twice as Cliftonville extended their lead at the top of the Irish Premiership table to two points with a thrilling 2-1 win over Larne.
+Earlier on Saturday, Rory Hale scored twice as Cliftonville extended their lead at the top of the Irish Premiership table to two points with a thrilling 2-1 win over Larne.

 David McDaid cancelled out Hale's early opener before the Reds captain headed the winner on 63 minutes.